-Because she credits College of DuPage for providing a strong base for her courses at Purdue, Samper advises students to let COD initiate their educational careers.
+Because she credits College of DuPage for providing a strong base for continuing her education and starting her career, Samper advises students to start their educational careers at COD.

 “The programs will be great foundation toward whichever degree you choose in the future,” she said.
 “My biggest piece of advice is if you know you want to transfer to a university and finish your degree, make a list of schools you want to attend.
 Then start working with COD’s counselors and the transfer universities' counselors to make sure that as many of your classes transfer and you are doing everything you need so you won't fall behind.”